krwillxyz/tongs/README.md

 tongs
 ================================
-Command line tool for interacting with [Atlassian Crucible](https://www.atlassian.com/software/crucible/overview).
-Uses a simple template file to define out groups of users you always put on code reviews, enabling you to quickly create and update code reviews without remembering who to add.
-(Not to mention saving you a bunch of time!)
-Usage
+Usage: tongs [OPTION] [TEMPLATE] [REVIEW-ID]

+Utility for creating code reviews quickly in [Crucible](https://www.atlassian.com/software/crucible/overview) based on predefined templates.

+Options:
+setup
+token
+templates
+templates [TEMPLATE]
+create [TEMPLATE]
+update [TEMPLATE] [REVIEW-ID]

+Examples
 --------------------------------

-    tongs create <template-name>
+    tongs create [TEMPLATE]

-    Example: tongs create myteam
+    Example: tongs create javateam

 Creates a new code review draft for the users in the given config section.
-The end user then just has to go to Crucible, add the desired revisions to the review and start it.
+The user then just has to go to Crucible, add the desired revisions to the review, and start it.

-    tongs update <template-name> <code-review-id>
+    update [TEMPLATE] [REVIEW-ID]

     Example: tongs update javateam CODEREVIEW-1001